-The city of Orlando is preparing to offer two pad-ready sites next week in downtown's west side for developers to build mixed-income affordable housing, with a special focus placed on making units available for the homeless.
+The city of Orlando is preparing to offer two pad-ready sites next week west of College Park for developers to build mixed-income affordable housing, with a special focus placed on making units available for the homeless.

-The city acquired seven foreclosed properties from FannieMae back in 2015 in the downtown neighborhoods of Washington Shores and Mercy Drive.
+The city acquired seven foreclosed properties from FannieMae back in 2015 in the West Orlando neighborhoods of Washington Shores and Mercy Drive.

 Since then, five of those have been sold and are in varied stages of affordable housing redevelopment, including LIFT Orlando's Pendana at West Lakes (200-unit Phase 1), Ability Housing's Village on Mercy where a groundbreaking was held in early April (180 units, with half reserved for the homeless), and a 58-unit property being thoroughly renovated by The Hope Church.

 Two remaining properties that did not draw compelling bids in 2015 were the former Peppertree Shores apartments at 1014 Mercy Drive (3.28 acres) and the former Peppertree Circle at 1471 Mercy Drive (2.29 acres).
 The city paid more than $993,300 combined for the two, and invested more in demolishing their buildings to offer a clean slate.

 Orlando's Real Estate Management Division now wants to sell those sites to developers interested in building mixed-income affordable housing that will serve low- and moderate-income households.